cloud-security-research/sgx-kms/README.md

 ## SGX Enabled OpenStack Barbican Key Management System

+> :warning: **DISCONTINUATION OF PROJECT** -
+> *This project will no longer be maintained by Intel.
+> **This project has been identified as having known security escapes.**
+> Intel has ceased development and contributions including, but not limited to, maintenance, bug fixes, new releases, or updates, to this project.*

+> **Intel no longer accepts patches to this project.**
+> *If you have an ongoing need to use this project, are interested in independently developing it, or would like to maintain patches for the open source software community, please create your own fork of this project.*

 This software is a research proof of concept and not tested for production use

 ## Create Barbican Enclave Installer